united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/tulip/connecting-tulip-with-umh/index.md

 ## Prerequisites
 -	An active Tulip subscription.
 -	The UMH platform installed and configured.
--	Available data extracted from sensors, industrial controllers or other shopfloor IT systems and available in the MQTT or Apache Kafka.
+-	Available data extracted from sensors, industrial controllers or other shopfloor IT systems and available in the MQTT broker or Apache Kafka.
--	Broker.

 ## About Tulip